 What Is Parallel Parenting and Is It Right for Your Family?

 The end of a relationship does not necessarily signal the end of a productive and cooperative relationship between parents.
 No longer being in love does not mean that the two are incapable of getting along in a platonic manner, especially when children are involved.
-Co-parenting is a common solution to the question of how to raise children in a separated household, but it may not be the best solution for every family.
+Co-parenting is a common solution to the question of how to raise children in a separated household, but a co parenting relationship may not be the best solution for every family.
 The alternative method known as parallel parenting could provide a healthier, more supportive environment for your children.
+Still, it is important to keep in mind your own personal wellbeing and talking to an online therapist is a great way to get more support.

 What Are The Problems With Co-Parenting?

 Co-parenting and parallel parenting both have their flaws.
 When separated couples have been unable to reach reconciliation for whatever reason, structuring the complex parenting relationship in a co-parenting style can present multiple hurdles.
-For instance, open lines of communication through the child's youth and young adult are necessary, as will be seeing each other at special occasions like graduations and/or weddings.
-Also, co-parenting can have several negative impacts on children.
+For instance, open lines of communication between parents, through the child’s youth and young adulthood, are necessary for making parenting decisions.
+Parents will also be in the same room at special occasions like graduations and/or weddings.
+However, co-parenting can have several negative impacts on children, especially if parents are constantly getting on each other’s nerves.